BBC Radio York: Technical

+The station also broadcasts on Freeview TV channel 712 in the BBC Yorkshire and BBC North East and Cumbria regions and streams online via BBC Sounds.

+Until 24 February 2020, BBC Radio York was also broadcast on medium wave – 666 (Fulford) and 1260 (Row Brow, Scarborough) AM.
+The transmitters were closed as a cost-cutting measure.

+Listeners in Whitby cannot get signals that broadcast BBC Radio York, and the town is officially served by BBC Radio Tees.

+Areas west of Craven such as Settle, Ingleton and Bentham are officially served by BBC Radio Lancashire although editorially, news for those areas is covered by BBC Radio York, but FM and DAB reception is not possible in those areas.

 DAB licence

-The DAB licence that BBC Radio York uses covers North Yorkshire from transmitters at Acklam Wold, Oliver's Mount, Harrogate Hilderbrand and Bilsdale.
-The licence was advertised in June 2007 and was awarded to MuxCo, in September 2007.
+The DAB licence that BBC Radio York uses covers North Yorkshire from transmitters at Acklam Wold, Oliver's Mount, Harrogate, Hilderbrand, and Bilsdale.
+The licence was advertised in June 2007 and was awarded to MuxCo in September 2007.
 It was supposed be ready in June 2009, then revised to December 2009.
 Finally, the North Yorkshire DAB multiplex launched on 17 December 2014.

-In addition, the station also broadcasts on Freeview TV channel 720 in the BBC Yorkshire region and streams online via BBC Sounds.